henriquevs98/BOSCH-ASSESEMENT/README.md

 ### Benefits of Docker Swarm

-Using Docker Swarm to manage the ETL app containers provides several benefits:

 - Scalability: Docker Swarm allows to easily scale the ETL app to handle larger datasets or higher traffic.
 - High availability: Docker Swarm ensures that the ETL app is always available by automatically restarting failed containers and rebalancing the workload across the cluster.